-The costs associated with breaches can be categorized in four discrete types; detection and escalation, notification, post-breach response activities, and lost revenue.1

-Detection & Escalation

-- Forensic investigations

-- Auditing

-- Assessment

-- Crisis management

-- Communications with leadership team

-- Development of a communication plan

-Notification

-- Emails, letters, phone calls, and other means of giving notice

-- Meeting regulatory requirements

-- Communications with regulators

-- Engaging outside experts

-Post-Breach Response

-- Handling queries through a service desk

-- Credit monitoring and identity protection services

-- Legal expenditures

-- Regulatory follow-up

-- Remediation of exploited vulnerabilities

-Lost Revenue

-- Business disruption

-- System downtime

-- Reputation loss

-- Diminished goodwill

-- Potential loss of students who choose to enroll elsewhere due to breach

-The cost of a breach begins at the time of detection and can continue for a prolonged period depending on the impact of legal and regulatory requirements.
+The costs associated with breaches can be categorized in four discrete types; detection and escalation, notification, post-breach response activities, and lost revenue.1 communication plan • Engaging outside • Remediation of to breach Detection & Escalation Notification Post-Breach Response Lost Revenue exploited vulnerabilities Auditing Assessment Crisis management Communications with leadership team Development of a calls, and other means of giving notice Meeting regulatory requirements Communications with regulators through a service desk Credit monitoring and identity protection services Legal expenditures Regulatory follow-up System downtime Reputation loss Diminished goodwill Potential loss of students who choose to enroll elsewhere due he cost of a breach begins at the time of detection and can continue for a prolonged period depending on the impact of legal and regulatory requirements.

+Source: 1 "Cost of a Data Breach Report," IBM, 2021.